ispc/ispc/docs/ispc_for_xe.rst

 Language Limitations and Known Issues
 =====================================

-The current release of ``Intel® ISPC for Xe`` is still in Beta stage so you may face some issues.
-However, it is actively developed so we expect to fix the remaining issues in the future releases.
-Below is the list of known limitations:
+Below is the list of known limitations of ``Intel® ISPC for Xe``:

-* Limited function pointers support
+* Limited function pointers support on Xe platforms.
+You may experience incorrect program execution, so we recommend avoiding usage of function pointers.
+  Also ``print`` is not supported within functions called through function pointer.
 * Limited stack calls support.
 We recommend inlining functions as much as you can by marking them ``inline``.
-* Double math functions like ``sin``, ``cos``, ``log`` etc. are extremely slow.
-* Integer fast division is not fast yet especially for unsigned types.
-* Float precision is slightly different on CPU and GPU, GPU is more precise.
+* Floating point computations are not guaranteed to be bit-reproducible between CPU and GPU.
+Specifically this true for math library functions.
 Please consider it when designing your algorithms.
-* ``print`` doesn't work perfectly especially in deep control flow statements.
-  Also, ``print`` is not supported with L0 binary format.
+* ``alloca`` with non-constant parameter is not supported yet.
+* Global variables are "kernel-local".
+Unlike on CPU, the value of global variable on GPU will not be kept between multiple launches.
+* VC backend does not support modules with unresolved dependencies, so before passing SPIR-V module to ISPC Runtime, ensure that all dependencies are resolved.

 There are several features that we do not plan to implement for GPU: